cherrera1208/reading-notes/code-301/class-04.md

 - Answers:

-  1. A componenet whose input value is always driven by the react state which allows one to pass values to other UI elements, or reset it from event handlers.
+  1. A component whose input value is always driven by the react state which allows one to pass values to other UI elements, or reset it from event handlers.
 Acts as a "single source of truth".
   2.
-  3. asdf
+  3.

 [The Conditional (Ternary) Operator Explained](https://codeburst.io/javascript-the-conditional-ternary-operator-explained-cac7218beeff)